 For sources of funding:

 1. www.foundationcenter.org 2.

 Does NAFE provide scholarships or financial aid for higher education and career training?

 NAFE does not provide scholarships for professional or career training.
 We do make scholarships available for NAFE conferences.
-To apply for scholarships to specific NAFE conferences or events, please call the NAFE office at

 The most successful work-at-home opportunities are frequently home-based businesses created by their owners.
 See NAFE Magazine and our parent organization's publication, Working Mother magazine, for profiles of work-at-home entrepreneurs.